-- TH 105.
-Theatre Appreciation 3 hours.
+TH 105.
+Theatre Appreciation - 3 hours.
 Designed for the non-major.
 Studies of the nature of theatre, drama, and the elements of the collaborative art of the stage productions, acting, and directing for greater appreciation of the theatre.
-Fall. - TH 112.
-Fundamentals of Theatrical Design 3 hours.
-Introduction to the principles and processes of designing for the stage.
-Application of line, form, mass, harmony, and composition to scenery, costume, and lighting design.
-Fall. - TH 115.
+Fall.
+Spring.

+TH 115.
 Acting I -3 hours.
 This course is designed to introduce the student to techniques and concepts common to the acting of all roles.
 Student will gain self awareness, control, and physicalization needed for stage work.
+Fall.

-Fall. - TH 120.
-Stage Movement 3 hours.
+TH 120.
+Stage Movement - 3 hours.
 A study of the techniques of stage movement for the actor.
 Analysis of basic problems with the actor's body and exercises in body alignment, breathing, and coordination for correction or improvement.
+Spring.

-Spring. - TH 125.
-Stagecraft 3 hours.
+TH 125.
+Stagecraft - 3 hours.
 An introduction to the major fundamental aspects of technical operations and focuses rigorously on use of tools, fabrication skills, use of hardware and knowledge of materials.
 It also pays some attention to basic process related to the work of the scenic designer, including scene painting.
-Laboratory hours are required and will be arranged with instructor.
+Laboratory hours are required and will be arranged with instructor. \$25 fee.
+Fall.

+TH 211.
+Script Analysis - 3 hours.
+This course is designed to teach students the fundamental process of script analysis for the theatre.
+Emphasis upon concepts of form, style, characterization, discovery, and supporting research.
+Includes practice in analyzing plays of various forms and styles.
+Fall.

+TH 212.
+Fundamentals of Theatrical Design - 3 hours.
+Introduction to the principles and processes of designing for the stage.
+Application of line, form, mass, harmony, and composition to scenery, costume, and lighting design. \$15 fee.
 Fall.